 Choreography forms part of the students’ academic education as dance studies with a focus on developing choreographic craft.
 Alongside learning about a range of choreographers and their work, students cover an understanding of timing and space, improvisation, gesture, using music and developing new ideas from ballet principles.

 De Valois originally established The Royal Ballet School as The Academy of Choreographic Art, highlighting her commitment to the art of choreography at the core of what she intended the School to be.

-She invited choreographer Leonide Massine to teach dance composition from 1968-71, and then encouraged a further initiative using aspects of Massine’s work from 1975-81 which was led by Richard Glasstone with Kate Flatt.
+She invited choreographer Leonide Massine to teach dance composition from 1968-71, and encouraged a further initiative using aspects of Massine’s work from 1975-81 led by Richard Glasstone with Kate Flatt.

 From 1990-99, Norman Morrice and David Drew were responsible for guiding interested and talented students and together they nurtured choreographic talent at the School.